bftj/bftj.github.io/guides/serial.md

 # Print debugging over USB

+To know what your mbed is up to, it is very useful to be able to log output to a terminal on your computer.

+How to do the printing on the mbed is explained in the [c++ guide](guides/cpp-intro.html#printing-in-mbed-c++).
-This guide will walk you through how to set up print debugging from your mbed development board to a terminal on your laptop.
+This guide will walk you through how to set up the required software on your computer.

 ## Windows